Symptoms of a 1986-91 Camaro or Firebird Pull down Reversing Switch GM 20614880 not working correctly

 Switch locations

-This will be a short post because when the reversing switch is not working correctly, it is usually a simple mater to diagnose with fairly high accurately.
+When the reversing switch is not working correctly, it is usually a simple mater to diagnose with fairly high accurately.

 From the Pull down wiring harness: The Blue wire is positive (+) 12 volts and the black wire is ground (-) and is bolted to the body of the vehicle.
 (The large black wire (small gauge) that is mounted to the Pull down latch solenoid is a separate ground just for the latch solenoid.
 The latch solenoid was an option and not all Camaro's or Firebird's had a Solenoid.)